-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
+Corpor Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
 We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed \ldots^4 ADDITIO ADDITIONAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGED LISTED ENTITIES - Alternative to Recommendation 1.1 for externally managed listed entities: The responsible entity of an externally managed listed entity should disclose: (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements. the information referred to in paragraphs (a) and (b): in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement - Alternative to Recommendations 8.1, 8.2 and 8.3 for externally managed listed entities: An externally managed listed entity should clearly disclose the terms governing the remuneration of the manager. the terms governing our remuneration as manager of the entity: in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement
+We have disclosed \dots^4 ADDITI ADDITIONAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGED LISTED ENTITIES LISTED ENTITIES Interdept of the state of the s 1 Alternative to Recommendation 1.1 for externally managed listed entities: The responsible entity of an externally managed listed entity should disclose: (a) the arrangements between the responsible entity and the the information referred to in paragraphs (a) and (b): in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement And a state of the ı Alternative to Recommendations 8.1, 8.2 and 8.3 for externally managed listed entities: An externally managed listed entity should clearly disclose the terms governing the remuneration of the manager. the terms governing our remuneration as manager of the entity: in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement